claucoals/shadow-cannon/README.md

 # Shadow Cannon

 **Shadow Cannon** is a strategic game based on physics and precision, developed in Python using the Kivy framework.
-The game was created by **Claudia Maria Carboni (535421)** and **Susanna Mazzocchi (535996)** as a project for the Programming for Artificial Intelligence course.
+The game was created by **Claudia Maria Carboni** and **Susanna Mazzocchi** as a project for the Programming course, BSc in Artificial Intelligence.

 ## Game Description